Netflix/metaflow-service/services/ui_backend_service/README.md

 > $ python3 -m services.ui_backend_service.ui_server
 > ```

+### Optional configuration

+The threshold parameters for heartbeat checks can also be configured when necessary with the following environment variables.
+- `HEARTBEAT_THRESHOLD` [controls at what point a heartbeat is considered expired.
+Default is `WAIT_TIME * 6`]
+- `OLD_RUN_FAILURE_CUTOFF_TIME` [ for runs that do not have a heartbeat, controls at what point a running status run should be considered failed.
+Default is 2 weeks]

 ## Baseurl configuration

 Use `MF_BASEURL` environment variable to overwrite the default API baseurl.